Light rail in Canberra: Political opposition and debate

 In April 2024, the Canberra Liberals proposed an alternative from the ACT Government’s plans to extend the light rail network between the City and Woden.
 Instead, they suggested the establishment of dedicated bus lanes along the same corridor, presenting it as a more practical and financially responsible alternative to the proposed rail system.
 This proposal aimed to address growing public concerns about the cost, feasibility and long-term implications of the light rail extension, sparking widespread debate about the future of Canberra’s transport infrastructure.

 The Canberra Liberals argued that dedicated bus lanes would deliver substantial improvements in public transport connectivity and efficiency while avoiding the high upfront costs associated with light rail construction.
 Unlike light rail, which requires extensive investment in fixed infrastructure such as tracks, overhead wiring and stations, dedicated bus lanes could be implemented using existing roads with comparatively minor modifications.
 This, they contended, would make the project more cost effective and achievable within a shorter timeframe.

 However, their proposal was not without its critics.
 Advocates of the light rail extension pointed to the long-term benefits of rail infrastructure, which they argued went beyond immediate transport needs.
 Light rail, they contended, has the potential to reshape urban development patterns by encouraging higher-density housing and commercial activity along its corridors.
 This, in turn, could reduce urban sprawl, lower carbon emissions and create more vibrant, walkable communities.
 Proponents also argued that light rail’s fixed infrastructure gives it an edge in attracting investment and instilling confidence in businesses and residents, who view it as a permanent and reliable form of transport.

+The Public Transport Association of Canberra described the Canberra Liberals busway plan as an "incredibly poor substitute", because there would be no dedicated bus lanes on Commonwealth Avenue, leaving buses still stuck in traffic, with no reliability improvements.

 Environmental considerations also played a role in the debate.
 While buses are increasingly adopting cleaner technologies such as electric and hydrogen fuel cells, light rail remains a zero-emission option powered by electricity.
 Supporters of the light rail extension highlighted its potential to reduce Canberra’s overall carbon footprint, contributing to the city’s ambitious climate change goals.
 They questioned whether a bus-based system could achieve the same level of sustainability in the long run.

 In its budget submission, Public Transport Association of Canberra expressed support for expanding the light rail network to include the airport.
 The association advocated for extensions as a means to reduce transport emissions and provide a sustainable, efficient travel option for airport passengers.